 Let’s talk about skirts, baby!
 Whether you enjoy a romantic look, or a more modern and sleek one, the right skirt can help you pull together a flattering outfit.
-But do you know which skirt is the most flattering for you?
+But do you know which skirt is the perfect skirt for your body type?

 Triangle– circle skirt